 Most successful applicants have already begun graduate theological education or other specialized training in their respective religious traditions.
 Tuition for a Summer Intensive or Extended Unit of CPE is $625.
 Tuition for Supervisory CPE is $200.

 Apply six to eight months in advance as positions are limited for each unit.
-For further information and application materials contact the Spiritual Care Department at 714-771-8137.
+For further information and application materials, call the Spiritual Care Department: 714-771-8137.